mklsbali/JavaProject-4-CompositeDP_ObserverDP_Serialization/README.md

 # JavaProject4-Restaurant management iwth design patterns
 Hello!
 This is an application which implements a restaurant management system using composite and observer design pattern and serialization.
-For more info please read the documentaion.
+For more info please read the Documentatie4.pdf file.